-- In early 1966 the BBC created special "M/E Track" soundtracks that had only sound effects and music (often the scores differed from the ones that featured in the UK version, and usually consisted of stock non-copyrighted material), but no dialogue (see our interview with Eddie Montague).
+- In early 1966 the BBC created special "M/E Track" soundtracks on separate magnetic tape that had only sound effects and music (often the scores differed from the ones that featured in the UK version, and usually consisted of stock non-copyrighted material), but no dialogue (see our interview with Eddie Montague).

 - It was likely to be at the "M/E Track" creation stage that the decision was made by the BBC to exclude all the historical stories with the sole exception of The Aztecs in the package that was sold to Latin American / Spanish countries.
 This decision was probably made on the basis that period costume dramas set in 13th century China, revolutionary France, Nero's Rome, Palestine during the Third Crusade, and 1066 Northumbria that would hold little interest or historical significance to younger Latin American viewers.
 The sole historical that was dubbed into Spanish - The Aztecs - was, of course, set in Mexico, and therefore had some relevance to Latin Americans.

 - The actor who dubbed William Hartnell was Alberto Gavira

 - See also the Dubbing Wiki

 - The Spanish dubs were commissioned by the BBC.
 The actual dubbing sessions were performed in Mexico City, the centre for specialist studios where the majority of film and television dubs were produced for the Latin American markets.
-The dubbing studio would have been supplied with a transcript of each broadcast episode from which a translation into Spanish could be undertaken, and a copy of each episode to enable lip-synching.
+The dubbing studio would have been supplied with a dialogue-only transcript of each broadcast episode from which a translation into Spanish could be undertaken, and a copy of each episode to enable lip-synching.
 It is likely that the episodes were provided on video tape rather than film as a tape could easily be paused and rewound during the dubbing process.

 - If the split airdates in Venezuela are anything to go by, it appears that the stories may have been dubbed in separate batches.